 Beneficial Owner.
 If your stock is held in your brokerage account, also known as "street name," you should instruct your broker how your shares should be voted.
-If you fail to give your broker instructions, in some cases but not others the broker may submit a "broker non-vote."
+If you fail to give your broker instructions, in some cases but not others the broker may submit a "broker non-vote," which is explained below.

-If you are a beneficial owner whose shares are held of record directly in your name by a broker, you will receive instructions from the broker describing how to vote your shares.
+If you are a beneficial owner whose shares are held of record directly in your name by a broker, you will receive instructions from the broker describing how to direct the voting of or vote your shares.
 If you do not instruct your broker how to vote your shares, it may vote your shares as it decides with respect to any matter for which it has discretionary authority under the rules of the New York Stock Exchange ("NYSE").